cyberdevnet/mer-hacker/README.md

 - Two type of topology are available:
   - Client Topology
-    - Client Topology shows you
+    - Client Topology shows you a map of all VPN spokes connected to a central Hub
   - VPN topology
-    - VPN topology shows you
+    - VPN topology shows you a detailed topology of all hosts connected to an MX, MS or MR device, client IP adresses, mac, switchports and much more.

      <p align="center">
         <img src="https://media.giphy.com/media/wFqlTYfAZEpCM116a9/giphy.gif" width="750" height="400"/>